loopccoew/Buffer/README.md

 - Repeatedly merge sublists to produce new sublists until there is only 1 sublist remaining.
 This will be the sorted list.

-1) Algorithm:
+***1) Algorithm:***

-		**Step 1** − if it is only one element in the list it is already sorted, return.
+		Step 1 − if it is only one element in the list it is already sorted, return.

-		**Step 2** − divide the list recursively into two halves until it can no more be divided.
+		Step 2 − divide the list recursively into two halves until it can no more be divided.

-		**Step 3** − merge the smaller lists into new list in sorted order.
+		Step 3 − merge the smaller lists into new list in sorted order.

-2) Example:
+***2) Example:***
 					![enter image description here](https://www.geeksforgeeks.org/wp-content/uploads/Merge-Sort-Tutorial.png)

-3) Analysis: In order to analyze the Merge Sort function, we need to consider the two distinct processes that make up its implementation.
+***3) Analysis:*** In order to analyze the Merge Sort function, we need to consider the two distinct processes that make up its implementation.
 First, the list is split into halves.
 We divide a list in half logn times where n is the length of the list.
 The second process is the merge.
 Each item in the list will eventually be processed and placed on the sorted list.
 So the merge operation which results in a list of size n requires n operations.
 The result of this analysis is that logn splits, each of which costs n for a total of n (log n) operations.

 		Best Case = O (n logn)
 		Average Case= O (n logn)